Regulations on Ticket Sale and Other Matters

 3. Refunds for the tickets will be made in exchange for the ticket themselves (if they are on paper) within a refunding period determined by the organizer, etc. responsible.
 No refund will be made outside of the period for such refund or if not in exchange for the tickets themselves.
 Consumers will be notified elsewhere by the Company of how to claim a refund for an electronic ticket.

-4. If the Company makes a refund for the tickets under clause 2 above, it will, as a rule, reimburse the various charges (except for the charges for the payment made) that the consumers may have borne when purchasing their tickets.
-For some events or performances, however, such charges may be unrefundable.
+4. If the Company makes a refund for the tickets under clause 2 above, the various charges (including but not limited to the charges for the payment made) that the consumers may have borne when purchasing their tickets will not be refund.

 5. Never under any circumstances will the Company reimburse any expenses other than the face value of the ticket or the charges specified under the preceding clause (such as expenses for transportation, accommodation, communications, or shipment).